Tampa Shipbuilding Company: World War II mobilization

-As a result of the company going into a bad financial state, the Maritime Commission and Reconstruction Finance Corporation (that had assumed the PWA loan) to try and find new owners for the company, replacing Ernest Kreher.
-George B. Howell who worked for the Exchange National Bank would be encouraged by this to buy the company for $500.
-Howell would be charged by the US Accounting Office of illegally selling ships and overcharging the US Navy.
-Despite being charged, he would never be prosecuted.
+As a result of the company going into a bad financial state, the Maritime Commission and Reconstruction Finance Corporation (that had assumed the PWA loan) tried to find new owners for the company, replacing Ernest Kreher.
+George B. Howell, who worked for the Exchange National Bank, was encouraged by this to buy the company for $500.
+Howell was charged by the US Accounting Office with illegally selling ships and overcharging the US Navy, but was never prosecuted.
 The shipyard was renamed to Tampa Shipbuilding Company (TASCO) after it was sold.

 World War II activities

 During the war, TASCO was one of four other shipyards in Tampa.
-The other three being: Bushnell-Lyons, Tampa Marine and McCloskey.
+The other three being: Bushnell-Lyons; Tampa Marine; and Hooker's Point Yard, started by Matthew H. McCloskey, Junior.
 TASCO was the largest company that existed.
-A company newspaper did exist during World War II named the Tascozette.
+A company newspaper published during World War II was titled the Tascozette.

 African American workers who worked in shipyards were usually excluded from joining local unions as it was common during that time period to not accept them.
 Those in the shipyard who were African American usually worked as cooks, assistants, janitors and learners which were some of the only job positions they could take.
 The jobs available to African American workers were not unionized in general.
 The accomplishments of African American workers were rarely if never highlighted in the company newspapers of the shipyards in Tampa.
 17% of workers at the shipyard were female making it twice the rate it was at the national level.

 Apart from doing work at the shipyard during World War II, recreational activities were also provided for workers there.
 A bowling, softball and basketball league was created at the shipyard.
 Eventually a swim club and fencing club would be established along with volleyball, tennis and badminton would also being introduced.
 A radio program would be created by the management of the shipyard.
 An RCA recording would be broadcast from the Morale Department located in the yard originally being an hour long program at noon.
 The radio program would be expanded in October 1944 and would also include songs requested by employees.